 Question: Daniel asked an interesting question - “I’m confused, were not the Sumerians, like everyone else, supposed to have descended from Noah?”

-Answer: A quick look around the world will show us that we did not all descend from Noah and his three sons Shem, Ham and Japhheth.
+Answer: We find that Genesis agrees with modern discoveries about our genetic history.
+A quick look around the world will show us that we did not all descend from Noah and his three sons Shem, Ham and Japhheth.
 And that is before we begin to enquire about the excellent advances that have been made in genetics, archaeology and paleontology that inform us about our predecessors' history.

 Our ability to sequence DNA has increased dramatically since the human genome was first sequenced.
 When living cells die their DNA doesn’t immediately disappear, meaning that the DNA of ancient dead people can still be found.
 So we know far more than previous generations about the genetic history of human beings.